 GMs are advised to wait on assigning Corruption points, even if additional points would lead to a higher Stage of Darkness.
 A break in the game or between sessions is the perfect time to asses the type and severity of the crime.

 Likewise, GMs should not feel pressured to think of an appropriate dark gift or ability during game play.
-The Dark Powers are nothing if not enigmatic and sometimes their blessings are subtle and slow.
+The Dark Powers are nothing if not enigmatic make a check.
+However, if the player and sometimes their blessings are subtle